GeraldCSC/CIFAR10CNN/README.md

 # CIFAR10CNN
-a cnn made in pytorch on CIFAR10
+a cnn made in pytorch, trained on CIFAR10